kigalithm/rwalang/README.md

 ## Overview

-rwalang combines traditional methods like character n-grams and TF-IDF with Kinyarwanda-specific linguistic features to achieve robust language detection.
+kgt_rwalang combines traditional methods like character n-grams and TF-IDF with Kinyarwanda-specific linguistic features to achieve robust language detection.
 It includes specialized handling and confidence scoring for text that mixes Kinyarwanda with common foreign loan words and grammatical structures.

 ## Features